I Got the COVID-19 Vaccine – Now What?

 What if the COVID-19 Vaccine Gives Me Side Effects?

-Side effects generally are only mild and temporary, like headache, fatigue, mild fever and possible pain at the injection site — which may be similar to other vaccines you’ve taken in the past.
+Side effects generally are only mild and temporary, like headache, muscle aches, fatigue, mild fever and possible pain at the injection site — which may be similar to other vaccines you’ve taken in the past.
 Side effects typically last only a day or two.
 Very few people are expected to experience serious side effects and it is impossible to get the COVID-19 virus from the vaccine.

 “Symptoms like these are a result of the body’s immune response and show that your body is working to build immunity,” said David Basel, MD, Vice President of Avera Medical Group Quality.